Should My Business Use Job Costing?

 Job costing is an accounting process that tracks the costs and profitability of each unique job.
 It tells you the true costs to deliver a service or perform a job so you can ensure accurate pricing.

-Equipped with this information, owners can make data-driven business decisions, such as charging more to reach their targeted gross point margin or attempting to reduce the COGs in future jobs.
+Equipped with this information, owners can make data-driven business decisions, such as charging more to reach their targeted gross profit margin or attempting to reduce the COGs in future jobs.

 What does it entail?